 “I’ll slap you o!
 Leave my room!”

-Nimi shook her head and held tight.
-Lexus knew that if she used more force, Nimi would fall to the floor and throw a massive tantrum.
+Nimi shook her head and held tightly.
+If Lexus employed more force, Nimi would fall to the floor and throw a massive tantrum.

 “Go nau!
 I want to change my clothes!”

 “You don’t want me to see that earring that you put in your pee-pee ba?”

 Lexus lessened the weight of her hold on her and dragged her back into the room in a flash.

 Nimi hopped to a reading table by one of the windows and climbed over the chair before it.
 She tapped a finger on the keyboard of Lexus’ open laptop and a picture of Lexus appeared.
 She was nude with her legs spread open, flashing a new piercing on her clitoris that was adorned with a captive ring.
 Lexus shut the laptop and pulled Nimi by the ear.

 “If you ever touch my laptop again or if you go and tell anybody what you saw, I will cut off this ear and your hands and your amebo mouth and feed them to the sharks hiding in Uncle Martin’s swimming pool!”